We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 In addition to the bacterial risk, inflammation in gum tissue can lead to severe inflammation in the lining of the lungs, which aggravates pneumonia.
 Individuals who suffer from chronic or persistent respiratory issues generally have low immunity.
 This means that bacteria can readily colonize beneath the gum line unchallenged by body’s immune system.

-If you have questions or concerns about periodontal disease and the mouth-body connection, please contact our office.
+If you have questions or concerns about periodontal disease and the mouth-body connection, please contact our office at (704) 544-2224.
 We care about your overall health and your smile!

 Patient Forms